Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Introduction

-for all $\omega=\bigl(\omega_0,\ldots,\omega_{L-1}\bigr)\in\{0,1\}^L$. \end{introtheorem} The essential innovation provided by this theorem lies in the new bound $3/2=1.5$, which replaces the bound $4/3=1.\dot{3}$ for (proper) normality as in Theorem~\ref{thm:S2015}.
+for all $\omega=\bigl(\omega_0,\ldots,\omega_{L-1}\bigr)\in\{\tO,\tL\}^L$. \end{introthm} The essential innovation provided by this theorem lies in the new bound $3/2=1.5$, which replaces the bound $4/3=1.\dot{3}$ for (proper) normality as in \thmref{thm:S2015}.
 For comparison, we note that $4/3$ is the bound that Mauduit and Rivat obtained in the first paper~\cite{MR95} on Piatetski-Shapiro subsequences of $q$-multiplicative functions, while $1.42$~\cite{S2014} is the most recent improvement on the exponent $c$, concerning simple normality of Piatetski-Shapiro subsequences of $\bt$.
 The new bound $3/2$ established in our theorem therefore is a significant improvement--- not only does it surpass the bound $1.42$ for simple normality (which is the case that $L=1$), it also pushes the bound for proper normality beyond this value.
-Another improvement on Theorem~\ref{thm:S2015} is the error term $CN^{1-\eta}$, where both the exponent $\eta$ and the constant can be made completely explicit.
+Another improvement on \thmref{thm:S2015} is the error term $CN^{1-\eta}$, where both the exponent $\eta$ and the constant can be made completely explicit.

-In the proof of Theorem~\ref{thm:main}, we reduce the problem of handling Piatetski-Shapiro sequences to the study of \emph{Beatty sequences} $\floor{n\alpha+\beta}$, where $\alpha,\beta\in\dR$ and $n$ is contained in a small interval in $\dN$ of length $N$, a process that is basically Taylor approximation of degree~$1$~\cite{S2014}.
+In the proof of \thmref{thm:main}, we reduce the problem of handling Piatetski-Shapiro sequences to the study of \emph{Beatty sequences} $\floor{n\alpha+\beta}$, where $\alpha,\beta\in\dR$ and $n$ is contained in a small interval in $\dN$ of length $N$, a process that is basically Taylor approximation of degree~$1$~\cite{S2014}.
 This yields sums of the form $\sum_{n\in I}\bt(\floor{n\alpha+\beta})$.
 In order to deal with these sums, we use methods by Mauduit and Rivat~\cite{MR2009,MR2010}, introducing the two-fold restricted sum-of-digits function.
 Afterwards, we eliminate the Beatty sequences $\floor{n\alpha+\beta}$ from our expressions by exploiting the usually very small discrepancy (modulo~$1$) of $n\alpha$-sequences.
-The resulting expression can be estimated nontrivially with the help of a new estimate (similar to~\cite[Proposition~1]{DMR2015}) for discrete Fourier coefficients related to the sum-of-digits function, which finishes the proof of Theorem~\ref{thm:main}.
+The resulting expression can be estimated nontrivially with the help of a new estimate (similar to~\cite[Proposition~1]{DMR2015}) for discrete Fourier coefficients related to the sum-of-digits function, which finishes the proof of \thmref{thm:main}.